gustavolemesleitebarbosa/image-annnotating-tool/README.md

   - Clicking an annotation in the list removes it from the canvas.
   - To export annotations in **COCO format**, click the **Export COCO** button.
 This generates a JSON file containing the annotations.

-## Collision Detection

-  - The app includes a collision detection system to prevent overlapping annotations.
-  - Collision detection is based on **bounding boxes**, meaning that even if two annotations do not actually intersect, they may still be flagged as a collision.
-  - This limitation is due to Fabric.js not offering a straightforward way to detect precise intersection beyond bounding box checks.
-  - For more information on this limitation, see this [Stack Overflow thread](https://stackoverflow.com/questions/23258284/collision-detection-fabrics-js).
-  - If the current collision detection implementation does not meet your expectations, you can switch to a branch of this project that does not include collision testing.
-However, please note that in this version, annotations can overlap freely.
-It is entirely the user's responsibility to manage and avoid annotation overlaps.
-To access it, just run on terminal:``` git checkout branch-collision-free  ```, there is a separate demo video for this version: [Demo Video, non collision mode](https://youtu.be/hc6wzxYo5DQ)

 ## Best Practices

 1. **Performance**